How to Create and Apply a Network Access Rule

 13

-When this rule triggers, designate what response actions ZeroLock will take.
+When this rule is triggered, it will designate the response actions ZeroLock will take.

-Do Nothing will simply trigger an alert on the Alerts page where an administrator can either Release the alert or choose to manually Kill & Remediate the triggering connection.
+Do Nothing - will simply trigger an alert on the Alerts page where an administrator can either release the alert or manually Kill & Remediate the triggering connection.

-Suspend will lock the triggering connection but not end it immediately, waiting for an administrator to choose to Release the alert and allow the connection to continue or to Kill & Remediate it.
+Suspend - will lock the triggering connection but not end it immediately, waiting for an administrator to choose to release the alert and allow the connection to continue or Kill & Remediate it.

-Finally, Remediate will both end the connection and remediate any actions taken on the system by restoring the system to an unaltered state using the backup cache.
+Remediate - will end the connection and remediate any actions taken on the system by restoring the system to an unaltered state using the backup cache.

 Auto Quarantine